Fill out the degree plan template with the help of the Interdisciplinary Studies. Your degree plan must include the following:

 Students changing majors to Interdisciplinary Studies with 9 graduate credit hours or more completed must submit to the Toulouse Graduate School an approved and signed degree plan before enrolling in courses as an Interdisciplinary Studies student.

-Changes in classes can be made if necessary.
-If the changes are not extensive, a simple email from a faculty member from your concentration to the general Interdisciplinary Studies coordinator will suffice.
+Changes in classes can be made if necessary by working with your academic counselor and submitting a degree plan update form.
 If changes are extensive, you may need to submit a new degree plan.

+The INSD Program requires the INSD 5940 capstone course in order to complete the INSD Master's degree.
 We expect that your work will demonstrate interdisciplinary elements from each of your areas of academic discipline.
 For example, although we often think of portfolios in association with art, some students in non-artistic fields have compiled graduation portfolios that include papers they wrote in classes from all three of their academic fields.
 This collection of writings is usually "book ended" with an introduction and conclusion highlighting the interdisciplinary nature of their research and the things they learned throughout their master's program.
-Some students have even written a brief introduction for each paper included in the portfolio.

 See Graduation at the Toulouse Graduate School website for details and deadlines on the process of graduation at UNT.